-Denali National Park Overview
+Denali National Park On a Budget

 As home to North America's tallest peak, Denali has attracted nature adventurers from all over the world.
 Established in 1917 as wildlife refuge, Denali National Park contains areas of tundra and taiga.
 Taiga zones are covered in evergreen, spruce and aspen trees, while tundra zones are full of miniaturized versions of the plants including flowers, mosses and shrubs.

 Remember that the weather changes without warning in Denali.
 It is a well known to the locals that you can expect sun, wind, rain and clouds in the same day.
 Pack accordingly.

 SightsThe Denali National Park is quite large.
 The entire region is worth looking at, so selecting certain sights is difficult, but here are just a few.